AberDerBart/rotary/docs/index.md

 ## Microphone and speaker

 I simply replaced the microphone and speaker with a pair harvested from a broken PC headset.
-This is a simple solution that works perfectly well, the only issue is that the handset loses its weight, making it feel less authentic.
+This is a simple solution that works perfectly well, the only issue is that the handset loses its weight, making it feel less authentic, but this can be fixed by just adding some weight.

 ## State Machine